Borleske Stadium: Field Boxes

 Six field boxes were added right along the fence along the first base line.
 Each field box holds 10 seats and every two boxes are served by a stadium waiter.
-The first three boxes include protective netting - an indicator of just how close to the action these boxes are!
-All six come with drink/snack trays and daily, complimentary Sweets programs, stuffed with a Budweiser scorecard and the daily Sherwin Williams Borleske Bulletin.
+The first three boxes include protective netting, being very close to the game play.
+All six boxes come with drink/snack trays and daily, complimentary Sweets programs, with a Budweiser scorecard and the daily Sherwin Williams Borleske Bulletin.

 Diamond/Premier Seats

 The Diamond (AA & BB) and Premier (CC & DD) seating sections are located directly behind home plate.
 A total of 252 stadium-style seats were added, 14 of which are Physically Disabled Accessible along with 14 companion seats.
-The premier seats come with waiter service for your convenience, so you will never miss any of the action!
+The premier seats come with waiter service.